Home > Products & Services > Yeast extract - savoury > About Us

 In 2017, Angel yeast company started the declaration of novel food ingredients of yeast protein, and on December 1, 2023, yeast protein was approved as a new food ingredient by National Health Commission.
 In 2022, Angel took the lead in promoting the development of industry standards for yeast protein, and on December 20, 2023, the industry standard of Yeast Protein was announced, and it will be implemented on July 1, 2024.

 Yeast protein is vegan, allergen-free, and easy to digest.
 It has a neutral flavor and is perfect as a protein supplement in various food and beverage applications.
-Examples of applications are protein bars, snacks, meat analogues, and non-dairy and dairy products, bakery and pastry, beverages, and more.
+Examples of applications are protein powder drinks, protein bars, snacks, meat analogues, snacks, non-dairy and dairy products, bakery and pastry, beverages, and more.
 It is also suitable for vegan and vegetarian diets and people with food allergies or sensitivities.

 Overall, Yeast protein offers a sustainable, high-quality protein source that may help meet the nutritional needs of various individuals and support a healthy lifestyle.